WarperSanPlus/Photos-Cloud-Depart/README.md

 - [ ] Clean components by set 'user-select' to 'none'.
 - [ ] Afficher la date de création selon l'horaire local
 - [ ] Specialize errorPage.php
-- [ ] Center the avatar on deleteProfil.php
 - [ ] Check if the different page's menu's options are appropriate
-- [ ] Comment the super admin mention in usersList.php
 - [ ] Move title from viewPhoto.php from 'title bar' to 'content'.
 - [ ] Scale pictures depending on screen size
-- [ ] Make the admin able to modify all pictures
-- [ ] Ask if having only the "private" icon is ok
-- [ ] Change block/unblock icons

 # WIP
 - [ ] Empêcher l’accès illégal des pages réservées aux admins[^2].